 Citizens Committee for New York City

-Examples of projects include community members working together to: make healthy food available in their neighborhoods; build rain harvesting systems; initiate art projects; transform empty lots into community gardens; organize tenants to advocate for better housing conditions; and start school recycling programs.
+Examples of projects that are supported include community members working together to: make healthy food available in their neighborhoods; build rain harvesting systems; initiate art projects; transform empty lots into community gardens; organize tenants to advocate for better housing conditions; and start school recycling programs.

-- Audio/Video equipment needed on an ongoing basis, and if housed in an accessible location (not a private residence)
+- Audio/Video equipment: If equipment is needed on an ongoing basis, and if housed in an accessible location (not a private residence)

 - Equipment rental: Electric generator for an event, maximum of $200